raywu6/JumpyPotatoes/README.md

 (dc)$ pip install -r requirements.txt
 ```

+Now, procure the appropriate API keys and putting your API key in the appropriate file in `keys/`.
+See the section below labeled *Procuring API keys*.

 Now, run the python file to start the Flask server:
 ```
 (dc)$ python3 app.py